cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 <br>
 ## Rendering Options
-There are a few different ways to render and show in the notebook:
+There are a few different ways to render and show the results in the notebook:

 * as an image
 * as a video